firejoust/mineflayer-movement/README.md

 ### Description
 "mineflayer-movement" is a mineflayer plugin that allows for real-time terrain navigation without using a complex pathfinding algorithm.
 Instead of following a pre-determined path, it behaves similarly to a real player, using raycasting within a certain field of vision to move around the environment.
 This gives the bot an advantage in terms of responsiveness, agility and performance.

 Heuristics are used to modify behaviour, customising the bot's response to changing conditions and obstacles.
 This makes it ideal for situations where pathfinding isn't as effective, such as PVP or following a player.
-However, given it is unreliable over long distances, it should not be used where accuracy is crucial (Ie. getting to a specific coordinate)
+However, given it is unreliable over long distances, it should not be used where accuracy is critical (Ie. getting to a specific coordinate)

 ### Heuristics
 Here is a general explanation of how heuristics work: